 As everybody knows by now, economics is a cargo cult science and since 200+ years as Political Economy integral part of the Circus Maximus, so a Top 100 list of economics blogs seems to be sorta-kinda appropriate.

 Whatever Prateek Agarwal thinks he is doing or whatever he is trying to achieve does not matter.
 What he in fact does is to stabilize and reinforce established stupidity, scientific incompetence, and the political corruption of both orthodox and heterodox economics.
 Fact is that Walrasianism, Keynesianism, Marxianism, Austrianism is scientifically indefensible.

-So, NOTHING what is said and proposed and argued for or against by the representative economist on the economics blogs has a sound scientific foundation.#1 Economists do not know what profit is, this is a proven fact.#2 Because of this, economics blogs have been ― until recently ― the biggest self-debunking show on earth.
+So, NOTHING that is said and proposed and argued for or against by the representative economist on the economics blogs has a sound scientific foundation.#1 Economists do not know what profit is, this is a proven fact.#2 Because of this, economics blogs have been ― until recently ― the biggest self-debunking show on earth.

 In order to get out of the proto-scientific swamp, what is needed as a first step is a Top 10/100 list of blogs ranked according to the degree of stupidity, scientific incompetence, and violation of scientific standards.
-As Barkley Rosser and his sidekick Sandwichman have proven again in this thread, EconoSpeak deserves to be at the top of the Top 100 chart of proto-scientific rubbish and political blather.
+As Barkley Rosser and his sidekick Sandwichman have proven again on this thread, EconoSpeak deserves to be at the top of the Top 100 chart of proto-scientific rubbish and political blather.